Adolescent Day Treatment

 Where is the program held?

-The program is located within our clinic (see "Contact Us" on our homepage) in a separate suite from our Intensive Outpatient Program.
+The program is located within our clinic (see "Contact Us" on our homepage).

 How does payment work?